Bo-Dai/CSE6243-fall2024/_pages/about.md

   - Representation Learning vs. Generative Models.

 - **Module IV: Reinforcement Learning**
-  - MDP, Dynamic Programming, Policy-gradient, LP-based algorithm
+  - MDP, Dynamic Programming, Policy-gradient, Imitation Learning
   - (Offline RL, Exploration)

 <ins>**The course will be very math and theory heavy.**</ins> The students are expected to develop the skill of design computationally and statistically efficient machine learning algorithms for practical problems.